secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Windows Fundamentals/Core of the Operating System/Operating System Structure.md

 ### Introduction
 - In Windows operating systems, the root directory is <drive_letter>:\ (commonly C drive).
-The root directory (also known as the boot partition) is where the operating system is installed.
-Other physical and virtual drives are assigned other letters, for example, Data (E:).
-The directory structure of the boot partition is as follows:
+- The root directory (also known as the boot partition) is where the operating system is installed.
+- Other physical and virtual drives are assigned other letters, for example, Data (E:).
+- The directory structure of the boot partition is as follows.
 ![[Screenshot_20241109_114251.png]]

 ### Exploring Directories Using Command Line
 - We can explore the file system using the [dir](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/dir) command.